 What types of RC cars work with the donkey platform?

-Most hobby grade RC cars will work fine with the electronics but you'll need to make your own baseplate and camera holder.
-To make sure the car will work with Donkey check theses things.
+Most hobby grade RC cars will work fine with the electronics, but you'll need to make your own base-plate and camera holder.
+To make sure the car will work with Donkey check these things.

 - it has a separate ESC and receiver.
-Some of the cheaper cars have these combined so it would require soldering to connect the Donkey motor controller to the ESC.
+Some cheaper cars have these combined so it would require soldering to connect the Donkey motor controller to the ESC.

 - The ESC uses three-wire connectors.
 This will make it easy to just plug into the Donkey hardware.

 - Brushed motors are easier because they can go slower but sensored brushless motors(w/sensored ESC) can work as well.